Generic Name: tacrolimus (oral and injection) (ta KROE li mus)

 antibiotic, antifungal, or antiviral medicines; or

-blood pressure medication, such as a diuretic or "water pill."
+heart or blood pressure medication, such as a diuretic or "water pill."

 This list is not complete and many other drugs may affect tacrolimus.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.